torvalds/linux/Documentation/admin-guide/hw-vuln/cross-thread-rsb.rst

 --------------------

 Before entering idle state, the kernel context switches to the idle thread.
-The context switch fills the RAP entries (referred to as the RSB in Linux) with safe targets by performing a sequence of CALL instructions.
+The context switch fills the RAP entries (referred to as the RSB in GNU/Linux) with safe targets by performing a sequence of CALL instructions.

 Prevent a guest VM from directly putting the processor into an idle state by